 - And lots and lots of time

-Today I’m sharing a condensed (and leaner) version of Szechuan Beef, so you can experience these exciting flavors without all the fuss.
+Today I’m sharing a condensed (and leaner) version of this beef stir-fry recipe, so you can experience the exciting flavors without all the fuss.

 Does that make it less authentic?
 Maybe.

 Yet in my humble opinion, you still get the show-stopper ingredients that make Szechuan cuisine special, so that’s what counts.

 You may be wondering exactly what the Szechuan style of cooking is…

 Szechuan (or Sichuan) cuisine comes from the Sichuan Province of China.

 It is one of the most popular styles of Chinese cooking, outside of China, due to its bold unapologetic use of spices and contrasting flavors.